rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 Through working on this extension, I've already learned a lot of new things.

 I had used RDKit heavily in Python in the past for years, but never dove into the inner workings.
-Working on this project forced me to take a closer look into RDKit's internals on the Molecule object.
+Working on this project brought me to take a closer look into RDKit's internals on the Molecule object.
 I also learned more about how duckdb is working.
-It's also my first C++ project, and it intimidated me.
+It's also my first C++ project, which intimidated me.
-It took me a while to figure out how to build duckdb with RDKit with CMake and make, and eventually it compiled.
+It took me a while to figure out how to even build duckdb with RDKit using CMake and make, but eventually I got somewhere and it compiled.

+I'm a novice in all these topics, and there's much more to learn.
+Nevertheless, I wanted
-I'm a novice in all these topics, and there's much more to learn, but it's been cool to learn what I have so far learned.
-With that, my disclaimer is that the way I've implemented things could be/are, the most naive ways to do it, and probably far from optimal.
+to write down what I learned so far here.
+With that, my disclaimer is that the way I've implemented things could be/are, the most naive ways to do it.

-## integrating RDKit with duckdb
+## Integrating RDKit with duckdb

 In order to give duckdb RDKit functionality, I first created a new type for the RDKit molecule, Mol.
 Then, I created functions using RDKit to convert from SMILES to Mol